misraX/Python-Django-Docker/README.md

 exit
 ```

-6) In the repo dicrectory run docker-compose, docker-compose will use the .yaml file to build containers, wait and let it do the magic.
+6) In the repo dicrectory run docker-compose, it will use the .yaml file to build containers.

 ```
 docker-compose build